 The revolution stemmed from the fact that the common people were not adequately represented in a so-called representative assembly known as the Estates General.
 The revolution went through many stages as infighting and factionalism caused it to turn increasingly barbaric.
 It only ended when Napoleon Bonaparte seized power in a coup.

 Secretary of State Jefferson was an enthusiastic supporter of the French Revolution, but President Washington was less than thrilled.
 As a supporter of the French Revolution, Jefferson met regularly with the Marquis de Lafayette, and even advised him on how to conduct revolutionary activities.
 Lafayette’s Declaration of the Rights of Man and of the Citizen, was a declaration identifying basic human rights and was directly inspired by Jefferson’s Declaration of Independence.

-Jefferson was inspired by the principles of the Venetian Renaissance architect Andrea Palladio who was active in the Republic of Venice.
-Monticello is a relection of Palladian proportions on the pedimented portico.
+Jefferson was inspired by the principles of the Italian Renaissance architect Andrea Palladio who was active in the Republic of Venice.
+Monticello displays Palladian proportions on the pedimented portico.
 Jeffersonian Architecture is an American form of Neo-Palladianism that was very popular between 1790 and 1830 in America.